pfaciana/gulp-create-tasks/README.md

 dependant on what you want to pass to the callback.
 Typically you might want to pass values for at least `src` and `dest`, but it's completely optional.
 You could just as easily hard code everything in the `cb` callback, making the contents of the `configs` array unnecessary.
 I would not recommend that, but hey It's your code!
-Also, having an `id` is nice because it display that name in the console output, but if left empty it will still work, it just displays `undefined`.
+Also, having an `id` is nice because it displays that name in the console output, but if left empty it will still work, it just displays `undefined`.
 There is also some syntactic sugar which I will discuss below.

 The `options` object is simply global options that get merged into every local `configs` options that is sent to